siriak/docs.particular.net/servicecontrol/audit-instances/configuration.md

 | bool | `true` |

 > [!NOTE]
-> If the audit instance uses RavenDB 5 persistence (available starting 4.26.0), changing the full-text search setting will cause indexes to be redeployed and rebuilt.
+> Changing the full-text search setting will cause indexes to be redeployed and rebuilt.
 Depending on the number of documents stored, this operation might take a long time and search results won't be available until completed.

-#end-if
-#if-version [5.0.6,)
+#if-version [5,)
 ### ServiceControl.Audit/BulkInsertCommitTimeoutInSeconds

 Configures the maximum duration for processing a batch of audited messages.